-Choosing plants can be the most exciting, challenging and nerve-wracking part of container gardening.
-However, it's easy to walk into a nursery and become stricken with plant panic, completely overwhelmed by the choices, and then leave with nothing.
+Choosing plants can be the most exciting, challenging, and nerve-wracking part of container gardening.
+It's easy, however, to walk into a nursery and become stricken with plant panic, completely overwhelmed by the choices, and then leave with nothing.

 Here is a list of basic questions you can ask yourself before choosing plants.

 This is important for two reasons.
 You will want to get plants that are in proportion to your pot.
 One of the most frequent design mistakes people make is to put lots of short plants in a large, tall pot.
-However, that said, short plants can look fabulous in a large wide pot.
-As a rule of thumb (and of course, rules are made to be joyfully broken), try to have at least one plant that is at least as tall as the pot it's in—even better if it is 1.5 times as tall as the container.
-You will also need to know how big a pot you have if you are going to buy potting soil and to figure out how many plants you will need.
+Short plants can look fabulous in a large, wide pot.
+As a rule of thumb, try to have at least one plant that is at least as tall as the pot it's in—even better if it is 1.5 times as tall as the container.
+You will also need to know how big a pot you have is if you are going to buy potting soil and to figure out how many plants you will need.
 One trick is to cut out a piece of paper the size of your pot, so you can put it on the floor in the nursery to easily see how many you will need to fill the space.

 This is one question that most of us will get wrong--almost everyone tends to overestimate, sometimes significantly, how much sun an area will get.

 You really need to figure out how much sun your pot will actually get, not how much you wish or think it gets.
 To do this, time how many hours the sun directly hits your spot over an entire day, close to your planting time of year.
 There are also several gizmos and gadgets that will help you figure this out.